cymagix/react-cypress-percy-example/README.md

-# Create React App with Cypress & Percy Example
+# React App with Cypress & Percy Example

-This is example project for Cypress & Percy
+This is example project for React.js with Cypress & Percy.

 # Setup